Want to know how to affordably live in Italy? Some cities in Europe can be really expensive!

 Rimini

-This artistic city is popular with students.
-International students help to increase the liveliness of Rimini.
+Rimini costs about $1,300 a month to live in.
+This artistic city is famous with students.
+International students help to increase Rimini’s liveliness.

 There is a lot to do during the school year, but even more during the summer.
+If you enjoy the hustle and bustle of college life, you will enjoy living in Rimini.

 How Much Does It Cost To Live In Italy?

+Several factors determine the cost of living in Italy.
 You’ll have to pay property taxes, utilities, and transportation costs.
 These prices vary by location.

+Living in Italy, you can pay $400 for public healthcare.
+However, there are more expensive options if you choose private health insurance.
 Grocery bills and eating out can add up.
-Fortunately, food prices are fairly low in most of Italy.
+Fortunately, food prices are relatively low in most of Italy.

 Author: Britt